Trust Litigation in Florida. When a Trust Needs a Firm Hand (and a Clear Plan)

 Breach of Fiduciary Duty

-Trustees must act with loyalty, prudence, and impartiality.
-When a trustee favors one beneficiary over another, makes risky investments, or uses trust assets for personal benefit, it may be a breach of duty.
-Florida law allows beneficiaries to seek remedies for breach of trust, including damages and trustee removal.
+In trust litigation, the most common disputes arise from a trustee’s breach of fiduciary duty.
+Trustees are legally required to act with loyalty, prudence, and impartiality toward all beneficiaries.
+When a trustee favors one beneficiary over another, makes risky or self-serving investments, or uses trust assets for personal gain, it may constitute a serious breach of trust.

 Lack of Information or Accounting